 Attendance is taken during the first block, which begins at 8:15 a.m.
 In addition, period-by-period attendance is taken throughout the day.
 The school provides attendance records via the Aspen/X2 portal.
-Parents should review this information carefully and contact the Main Office (978-465-4440 x5001) if they have concerns regarding their children's attendance record at any time during the school year.
-Parents/guardians do not need to call to notify the school their student is absent.
-The school will send an automated call home after attendance is posted.
+Parents/guardians should review this information carefully and contact the Main Office (978-465-4440 x5001) if they have concerns regarding their children's attendance record at any time during the school year.

+Parents/guardians should call the high school before school to notify the school of an absence.
+Later that morning the school will send an automated call home/email after attendance is posted confirming the absence.